Taoerwang/tensorflow-models-with-simple-ways/README.md

-# tensorflow model with simple ways
+# Tensorflow models with simple ways
 Some models with easy understanding code,it will help you understand what the model does.These models can only work with not very good result.
 ##  Models list
 1.Adversarial Networks （Gan）<br>